srss-pocs/create-services-using-terraform-on-localstack/README.md

 run terrafrom -version command to check terrafrom installation

-Make sure docker service is up & > docker-compose up
+Make sure docker service is up & > docker-compose up [OR docker run --rm -it -p 4566:4566 -p 4571:4571 localstack/localstack]

 Lets create a s3 bucket using terraform on localstack